|My Favourite Planet > English > Europe > Greece > Macedonia > |

 Establishment, 6th - 5th centuries BC

 Stageira's sister city Akanthos was to become one of the richest and most important cities of northern Greece during the Archaic period, and was particularly famous for its wine.
-Stageira itself, though far less important economically, was nontheless quite affluent.
+Stageira itself, though far less important economically, appears to have been nontheless quite affluent.
 The Stageirites certainly had the manpower and money to build substantial fortifications

-, and to double its area by the early 5th century BC.
+(marketplace), and to double the city's area by the early 5th century BC.

 The city stood on two low hills which comprise the small headland known as the Liotopi pensinsula.
 At its greatest extent, in the 5th century BC, the walled city was only 315 metres long and 236 metres at its widest point; 106 metres at its narrowest (see map on Ancient Stageira gallery page 7